Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection: EXPERIMENTS AND RESULTS

+By comparation, we note that human pose cues are informative for HOI inferring \cite{wan2019pose, LiCVPR2020detailed3d, kimECCV2020Co-occurrence} and the object detector also play a important role in HOI detection \cite{bansal2019detecting, houECCV2020visualCompositional}.
+We will try to export those in our future works.

-\subsubsection{Qualitative Results.}
+\subsubsection{Qualitative Results}

-Fig. \ref{fig:qualitative} shows some $<$subject, predicate,object$>$ triplets' detection results on HICO-DET test dataset.
-From the results, our proposed model is able to detect various kinds of HOIs such as: single person-single object, multi person-same object, and multi person-multi object.
+Fig. \ref{fig:qualitative} shows some $<$human, predicate, object$>$ triplets' detection results on HICO-DET test set.
+From the results, our proposed model is able to detect various kinds of HOIs such as: single person-single object, multi person-same object, and multi person-multi objects.